Stanza 2 Summary

 - So, Sophocles is imagining an analogy between human unhappiness and cloudy water moving in and out ("the ebb and flow").

 - Also, have you been keeping an eye on how much enjambment this poem has?
-This particular stanza (lines 15-20) is just one long sentence broken up over five lines.
+This particular stanza (lines 15-20) is just one long sentence broken up over six lines.
 This makes the connection between the distant past and the present seem almost seamless.

 - See how he slips that "we" in at the end of line 18?
 He's zooming us back to the present, without even ending the sentence.
 He could easily have stopped and started the next line back in the present (although breaking it up the way he does helps with the iambic meter).
 Instead, he just zips back, without stopping, forcing us to keep moving at his pace.